laerciogermano/flow-oriented-programming/README.md

 ## Contributing

 Feel free to contribute!
-If you have suggestions, bug fixes, or improvements, please follow these steps:
+If you have suggestions or improvements, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).